 Though we couldn’t see it at the time, God had brought us out of the classroom for three years to accomplish His purpose: the care of my father and my grandmother.
 As soon as that purpose was completed, He led us right back to another Christian school.

 “I cry out to God Most High, to God, who fulfills his purpose for me.”
 Psalm 57:2 ESV

-God Will Always Provide A Way For Us
+God Will Always Provide All Your Needs

 The truth is that when we are seeking God’s will for our lives, even the challenges we face can be an opportunity to experience His provision.
 We can trust God’s will and know that He will meet our needs.
 We need to shift our perspective about what is truly important so we can accomplish His divine purposes in our lives.